Empowering designers in negotiating salaries to increase memberships

 Reality checking design with actual data

-Before moving on, I wanted to check how our design would perform with our dataset.
-It quickly relvealed that our filtering was heavily fragmenting the data (we just didn't have enough of it).
-The research had already showed that designers don't see job titles as descriptive of the role so I suggested merging some of job categories.
-This raised some concerns in the team that some designers might not feel represented by the titles.
+Before moving on, I wanted to see how the design actually worked with our own data.
+It quickly showed that our filters were slicing things up too much — we just didn’t have enough data.
+Since research had already shown that designers don’t see job titles as a good reflection of their role, I suggested merging some of the job categories.
+Some teammates worried this might make a few designers feel less represented by the titles.

 The bell curve with filters "UX Designer" + "1 Year"